luizpericolo/styleguide/board-team/README.md

 ```

-In this code we would test the permission access in on test set, the publish method in another test set, and the send_invitations method in a different test set.
+In this code we would test the permission access in one test set, the `publish` method in another test set, and the `send_invitations` method in a different test set.

+More information about how to write unit tests can be found [here](#acknowledgments)

 Integration tests are welcome but only for specific use cases.
-The ideal would be to have an integration test for a real case such as: John is the board admin for Meetly and needs to create a board meeting to invite the board members, Sarah, Rachael, and Zach.
+We should ideally have an integration test for a real case such as: John is the board admin for Meetly and needs to create a board meeting to invite the board members, Sarah, Rachael, and Zach.

 # Data Migrations

 We always consider data migrations in our sprints.
-Everything that touches the models has to check if data migrations are needed, it that's the case we write them as a proper migration.
-This is better to track all updates we make in our data base through scripts.
+We should always assess if any change in any model requires a data migration or not.
+If it is required, we write a proper migration for it.
+This is better than tracking all updates we make in our data base through scripts.

 ```py
 def archive_all_meetings(apps, schema_editor):